-The Executive Director of Administrative Services, Finance Director, and the Accounting Manager are the "Investment Officers" of the Town of Prosper.
-The PEDC Treasurer and the Finance Director are the "Investment Officers" of the PEDC.
+The Town Manager, Executive Director of Administrative Services, Finance Director, Assistant Finance Director, and the Accounting Manager are the "Investment Officers" of the Town of Prosper.
+The PEDC Treasurer, Executive Director of Administrative Services, -and the Finance Director are the "Investment Officers" of the PEDC.
 The Investment Officers are authorized to deposit, withdraw, invest, transfer, execute documentation, and otherwise manage PROSPER's funds according to this Policy.
 The Investment Officers may authorize one or more Investment Officers to deposit, withdraw or transfer funds out of or into an investment pool or money market mutual fund in order to meet daily operating needs of PROSPER in compliance with the established Internal Controls.